crazzfeng/sendcloud-docs/docs/Accounts and Settings/billing.md

 ---
 title: Billing
+excerpt: >-
+  Aurora SendCloud provides transparent, usage-based billing for your email delivery needs.
 deprecated: false
 hidden: false
 link:
   new_tab: false
 metadata:
+  title: Usage-Based Email Delivery Pricing | Aurora SendCloud Billing
+  description: >-
+    Learn about Aurora SendCloud's transparent, usage-based billing for email delivery.
+Pay only for successful deliveries, soft bounces, and processing - not failed attempts.
+Get detailed monthly reports.
+  keywords:
+    - email delivery billing
+    - usage-based email pricing，email service billing
   robots: index
 ---
-Aurora SendCloud provides transparent, usage-based billing for your email delivery needs.
 This page explains how our billing system works, what you're charged for, and how to manage your payments.

 ## How Billing Works